-Altitude sickness is a range of pulmonary and cerebral conditions caused by hypoxia (oxygen deprivation) due to rapid ascent and poor pre-acclimatization to high altitudes.
+Altitude sickness encompasses a range of pulmonary and cerebral conditions caused by hypoxia, which is oxygen deprivation, due to rapid ascent and poor pre-acclimatization to high altitudes.

-Loss of appetite
+- Loss of appetite

 In HACE, the brain ceases to function normally due to an accumulation of excess fluid.

 HAPE is related to HACE.
 Fluid enters the lungs due to leaks caused by excessive hypoxia.

 Altitude sickness affects 25% to 85% of people traveling to high altitudes.
 The incidence rate of altitude sickness depends on various factors, including an individual’s age, gender, rate of ascent, home elevation, overall physical health, previous experience at altitude, and their individual susceptibility to altitude sickness.

 Stricken with Altitude Sickness in Peru

 The risk of developing altitude sickness between the genders is believed to be equal.
 However, some observational studies have shown that women have a slightly higher risk than men.

 There is little data to suggest that incidence rates increase with age.
 One uncontrolled study suggested that younger people might be at higher risk, reporting that eighteen to nineteen-year-olds had an incidence rate of 45%, whereas individuals between the ages of 60 and 87 only reported a 16% incidence rate.
 The information obtained from this study is believed to reflect the higher exercise intensity with younger people.

 At high altitudes, an individual’s ability to exercise decreases.
 This is because the ventilatory response that is usually sufficient at sea level to maintain good blood oxygen saturation is no longer possible due to the decreased oxygen levels present at high altitudes.
 Although those who are already in good physical health are better able to adapt to these changes during rapid ascent, data suggest that their risk of AMS is similar to individuals in poorer physical health.